rsvp/victor/README.md

   [*victor timeline provides excellent approximation.*]

 - Evidentiary trail of authenticity.
-  [*A document's hash and a time marker jointly produces another hash, git's commit identifier.
-Has the history of git commits been tested in court for legal sufficiency?*]
+  [*A document's hash and a time Marker jointly produces another hash, git's commit identifier.*]

 "**Linked timestamping** creates tokens [*markers*] which are dependent on each other, entangled into some